 On the server where you want to install the Certificate Authority role:

-PowerShell (as Administrator):
+open PowerShell (as Administrator):

 Get-WindowsFeature | Out-GridView -PassThru | Add-WindowsFeature -Verbose